-One of the better books that I have read in the past year is Deep Work by Cal Newport.
+One of the better books that I have read recently is Deep Work by Cal Newport.
 Both my wife, Selenid, and I have read it.
-And I even gifted it to my brother-in-law, Justin, who still thinks he’s smarter than me.
 As a concept, “deep work” refers to the ability to concentrate without distraction on a cognitively challenging task.
 As you can imagine, the advantages of deep work for anyone, let alone a physician, are humongous!
 So, this post is all about implementing deep work as a physician.

 A quick history of my “work mode”